 Good design is deceptively simple.
-A well-designed website often looks and functions so well that you hardly notice the design choices.
+A well-designed website often has a beautiful slider and looks and functions so well that you hardly notice the design choices.
 But jump onto a poorly designed website, and you can really notice the flaws.

 Whether you’re setting up a website for the first time or have been in the game for a while, design really matters.
 It affects your conversion rates, your credibility, and your customer loyalty.

 At its core, web design is about improving user experience – how someone feels when they interact with your website.
 Are you leaving them with a positive experience that will bring them back again?